Jefiozie/ngx-aws-deploy/libs/ngx-aws-deploy/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-The builder is located in the `builder`folder.
+The builder is located in the `libs\ngx-aws-deploy`folder.
-The sample app is located in the `builder-test` folder.
+The sample app is located in the `apps\demo-app` folder.
 Please make sure to update tests as appropriate.

 ## License